Someone shouted, ‘Where’s the bloody barrel?’ Another called back, ‘What you mean ‘Where’s the barrel? You didn’t bloody lose it, did you?’

-‘It must have come off when he went under,’ someone else suggested.
+‘It must have come off when he went under.’
+Someone suggested.

-I had been listening to the frantic voices, not to mention a fair amount of swearing that is the norm in the way of life of any soldier in the world, and the Dutch Colonial Army was no exception.
-Albeit for the “Cold War” era, the colonial army was considerably more disciplined than was the norm at the time, mainly due to the fact that this was an all-volunteer army; people wanted the experience of being in the tropics.
+I had been listening to the frantic voices not to mention a fair amount of swearing that is the norm in the way of life for any soldier in the world, and the Dutch Colonial Army was no exception.
+Albeit for the “Cold War” era, the colonial army was considerably more disciplined than was the norm at the time mainly due to the fact that this was an all-volunteer army.
+These young men wanted something different; like me, they had opted for adventure - the amazing experience of being in the tropics.

-‘All right, all right,’ I said at last, looking around where we had come out of the water.
-‘If it isn’t there, then it’s gone.
-There’s nothing you can do about it, don’t get your knickers into a knot about it now; it’s gone, end of story.
+‘All right, all right,’ I said at last, looking around where we had come out of the water, ‘If it isn’t here then it’s gone.
+There’s nothing you can do about it, don’t get your knickers into a knot about it now, it’s gone, end of story.
 I’ll write a report later.’

-The barrel the distressed soldier was worrying about was a spare barrel for one of the Bren guns each group carried along during the many lengthy patrols through the Amazonian jungles of Surinam.
+The barrel the distressed soldier was worrying about was a spare barrel for one of the Bren guns, an old WW-II British machine gun each group carried along during the many lengthy patrols through the Amazonian jungles of Surinam.

-As usual it all began at four in the morning in the advanced jungle camp close to the airport.
-Wash, get dressed, then a last decent breakfast, and then lug our packs into the three tonner trucks was all routine.
+It all began at four in the morning in the advanced jungle camp close to the airport.
+Wash, get dressed, then the last decent breakfast in at least a week and then lug our packs into the three tonner trucks, all of it becoming routine by now.
 The trucks were called “three tonners” for the load they could carry.
-Apart from the blazing lights in the camp, all of this happens in the dark and mostly in silence since in general, apart from a few funny remarks or the usual loud mouths, no one feels particularly inclined to talk at that time in the morning unless fuelled by a rather large cup of coffee.
-The timing was usually quite exact and by the time the trucks reached their destination point with their slumbering cargo, daylight would just about have appeared which would be somewhere around six in the morning.
-You could nearly set you watch to it because this far south into the tropics, give or take ten minutes allowing for the seasons, daylight would break at about six, fast and practically without a proper dawn the way we like it up north; it’s like someone throws a switch and says, “Ok guys, daylight now until six, maybe quarter past six at night and then I’ll pull the plug.”
+Apart from the blazing lights in the camp, the world around us was still steeped in darkness and mostly silent.
+Apart from a few funny remarks or the usual loud mouths, and of course a few complaints about the ungodly hour, no one was particularly inclined to strike up a conversation at that time in the morning unless fuelled by a rather large cup of coffee.
+The timing was usually quite precise and by the time the trucks reached their destination point with their slumbering cargo, daylight would just about have appeared which would be somewhere around six in the morning.
+You could almost set you watch to it because this far south into the tropics thirteen degrees above the equator, give or take ten minutes allowing for the seasons, daylight would break at about six, fast and practically without a proper dawn the way we like it up north; it’s like someone throws a switch and says, “Ok guys, daylight now until six, maybe quarter past six at night and then I’ll pull the plug.”

 ‘This is where we’re going for today.’